 1> upon random access problem indication from MCG MAC while T311 is not running; or

-1> upon indication from MCG RLC that the maximum number of retransmissions has been reached:
+1> upon indication that the maximum number of retransmissions has been reached for an MCG RLC bearer that logical channel association is not configured or not restricted to only SCell(s) for CA duplication:

-Editor’s Note: FFS whether maximum ARQ retransmission is only criteria for RLC failure.

 2> consider radio link failure to be detected for the MCG i.e. RLF;

 Editor’s Note: FFS Whether indications related to beam failure recovery may affect the declaration of RLF.

-Editor’s Note: FFS: How to handle RLC failure in CA duplication for MCG DRB and SRB.

 Editor’s Note: FFS: RLF related measurement reports e.g. VarRLF-Report is supported in NR.

 2> if AS security has not been activated: